 - 3.1 Domestic Abuse is defined as an incident or pattern of incidents of controlling, coercive, threatening, degrading and violence behaviour.
 It is between those that are 16 and over and are, or have been in an intimate relationship, family members or have a parental relationship in relation to the same child.

-- 3.2 Domestic abuse can include, but is not limited to:

-- Coercive control (a pattern of intimidation, degradation, isolation and control)

-- Psychological or emotional abuse

-- Physical or sexual abuse

-- Financial or economical abuse

-- Harassment and stalking

-- Violent or Threatening Behaviour

-- Online or digital abuse

-- 3.3 In the vast majority of cases it is experienced by women and perpetrated by men, but SBC recognises that this is not always the case.

-- 3.4 The Domestic Act 2021 formally recognised children as victims of domestic abuse in their own right.
-SBC had already understood this impact and had been working with partner agencies to determine what local services needed to be in place for children affected by domestic abuse.
+For full definition please visit Domestic Abuse Act 2021 (legislation.gov.uk). - 3.2 Domestic abuse can include, but is not limited to: - Coercive control (a pattern of intimidation, degradation, isolation and control) - Psychological or emotional abuse - Physical or sexual abuse - Financial or economical abuse - Harassment and stalking - Violent or Threatening Behaviour - Online or digital abuse - 3.3 SBC recognises that domestic abuse can be experienced by both women and men and we will ensure an appropriate response for all. - 3.4 The Domestic Act 2021 formally recognised children as victims of domestic abuse in their own right, due to the impact experiencing domestic abuse can have on them.
+SBC had already understood this impact and had been working with partner agencies to determine what local services needed to be in place for children affected by domestic abuse. - 3.5 It is also recognised that domestic abuse can be more prevalent within certain groups and that any response must consider those with protected characteristics, but also that they may experience more barriers in accessing support.